482 Visa Australia (Skills in Demand Visa)

 However, age limits may apply when transitioning to permanent residency under subclass 186, unless exemptions apply.

-Can 482 Visa Lead to Permanent Residency?
+Can 482 Visa Lead to PR?

 Yes. but only if you meet specific employment and eligibility requirements.